MicrosoftDocs/azure-devops-yaml-schema/task-reference/java-tool-installer-v0.md

 **`jdkSourceOption`** - **JDK source**<br>
 `string`.
 Required.
 Allowed values: `AzureStorage` (Azure Storage), `LocalDirectory` (Local Directory), `PreInstalled` (Pre-installed).<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Specifies the source for the compressed JDK.
 The source can be Azure blob storage or a local directory on the agent or source repository, or you can use the pre-installed version of Java (available for Microsoft-hosted agents).
-Please see example below about how to use the pre-installed version of Java.
+Please see the example below about how to use the pre-installed version of Java.
 <!-- :::editable-content-end::: -->
 <br>